Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Abstract

 \section{Abstract}

-Intercurrent events, such as treatment switching, rescue medication, or truncation by death, can complicate the interpretation of intention-to-treat (ITT) analyses in randomized clinical trials.
-Recent advances in causal inference address these challenges by targeting alternative estimands, such as hypothetical estimands or principal stratum estimands (e.g., survivor average causal effects).
-However, such approaches often require strong, unverifiable assumptions, partly due to limited data on time-varying confounders and the difficulty of adjusting for them.
-Additionally, strict trial protocols frequently lead to (near) violations of the positivity assumption, resulting in limited information for identifying these estimands.
+Intercurrent events, such as treatment switching, rescue medication, dropout, or truncation by death, frequently complicate intention-to-treat analyses in randomized clinical trials.
+Existing causal inference frameworks typically target hypothetical or principal stratum estimands (e.g., survivor average causal effects), which rely on unverifiable assumptions and can be sensitive to unmeasured confounders or positivity violations.
+We propose a novel approach that mitigates this sensitivity by using only information measured prior to the intercurrent event.

-In this paper, we propose a novel approach that sidesteps these difficulties by focusing on testing the null hypothesis of no treatment effect in the presence of arbitrary intercurrent events, including truncation by death, using longitudinal trial data.
 Our key idea is to compare treated and untreated individuals, matched on baseline covariates, at the most recent time point before either experiences an intercurrent event.
-We refer to such contrasts as Pairwise Last Observation Time (PLOT) estimands.
-These estimands can be identified in randomized clinical trials without requiring additional structural assumptions, and even in the presence of the aforementioned positivity violations.
-However, they may still be susceptible to a form of residual selection bias.
-We show that this bias vanishes under the conditions typically required by alternative methods, and find it to be more generally small in extensive simulation studies.
-Building on this, we develop asymptotically efficient, model-free tests using data-adaptive estimation of nuisance parameters.
-We evaluate the method's performance via simulation studies.
+We call these contrasts Pairwise Last Observation Time (PLOT) estimands.
+PLOT estimands are identified in randomized trials without structural assumptions, even under severe positivity violations.
+Although PLOT-based tests may theoretically be susceptible to residual selection bias, we show this bias vanishes under standard conditions and remains negligible in extensive simulations.
+We develop asymptotically efficient, model-free tests and treatment effect estimators using data-adaptive nuisance parameter estimation.
+We evaluate performance via simulation and apply the method to re-analyze the DEVOTE trial, affected by truncation by death.
+PLOT offers a robust, data-driven alternative for evaluating treatment efficacy in the presence of complex intercurrent events.